jetr00/BlueScrape/README.md

+# 📈 BlueScrape: Market Intelligence & AI Sentiment Engine

 BlueScrape is a Python-based tool designed to scrape and aggregate data efficiently.
 This project uses external APIs to fetch information and process it locally.
+An end-to-end data pipeline that fetches real-time financial news, filters out noise using advanced BM25 ranking, and analyzes market sentiment using a fine-tuned NLP model (FinBERT).

 ## 📋 Prerequisites